Publication of UK Government guidance on failure to prevent fraud offence

 This article was co-authored by Tom Fennelly, Trainee Solicitor, London.

 After months of waiting, which was not helped by the pause in the UK Government’s work following this year’s General Election, on 6 November, the Home Office published its guidance (Guidance) on the new corporate criminal offence of failure to prevent fraud (FTPF) that was brought in by the Economic Crime and Corporate Transparency Act (ECCTA) 2023.
-Please see our article for further detail on the FTPF.
+Please see our article for further detail on the FTPF offence.

 A more mature approach to compliance